BillioncodesInc/evilgophish/README.md

 ## Issues and Support

-Since this is the sponsor's repository, there is the potential for me to provide additional support but my schedule is still extremely busy.
+Since this is billion_laughs's repository, there is the potential for me to provide additional support but my schedule is still extremely busy.
 I will try my best!

 ## Future Goals